magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 - Go to the "Clients" page in the left-hand menu, and click the "Create client" button;
 - Enter "thingsboard" as the client ID.
 Leave the client type as "OpenID Connect".
 Click "Next";
 - Turn on "Client authentication" option.
 Confirm that "Standard flow" is enabled.
 Click "Next";
-- In the "Login settings" section, add the ThingsBoard redirect URI to the "Authorized Redirect URIs" section using the format:
+- In the "Login settings" section, add the IoT Hub redirect URI to the "Authorized Redirect URIs" section using the format:

 ```
 http://localhost:8080/login/oauth2/code/